evagabriela/WDI/curriculum/week-01/03-wireframes-layouts-grid-systems/README.md

 Use what we have learned in class to recreate the grid structure for [Craigslist](http://newyork.craigslist.org/).
 <!-- SME NEEDED: starter code using flexbox -->

-Notes
+**Notes:**
 * Don't worry about content.
 Just outline the main portions of the site.
 * Start simple.
 Begin with the larger, outermost containers and work your way inside.
 * Hold off on gutters until you've built a basic grid.
 * Not every `<div>` you create has to be a row or column.
 * Use your wireframe from the opening exercise as guidance.

-### Bonus
+**Bonus:**
 * After reading the Initial Styles Review below, apply a CSS reset to your page before you begin.
 * Add some content to your columns.
 Keep it simple - we don't expect you to recreate the site.

 ### Review: Initial Styles

 We've learned that browsers have default styles for different elements.
 For example `<body>` tags often have a default margin of ~8px.
-A `div` element in Chrome will has a height of 18px, in Firefox it's 19.2px.
+A `div` element in Chrome will have a height of 18px, in Firefox it's 19.2px.
 While this difference may be small, it does vary.
 This can cause inconsistencies in our design, which can result in a negative user experience or even broken features.
 To ensure cross-browser compatibility, it's imperative that we override these initial styles.

 One approach is to reset some of these default properties bit by bit: